DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 primary use is for charging the battery.
 The battery can be charged from a computer's USB port.

+Two internal speakers (left and right channel) are at the left and right ends of the front.

 The internal microphone is just behind a very small slit in the middle of the front.

-Two internal speakers (left and right channel) are at the left and right of the front.
+The camera's lens is the small circle on the bottom that's about 2cm (3/4 of an inch) in from the middle of the right side.
+The rectangular window that's just a little further in is where the flash LEDs are.

 The Reset button is hidden within a very small, round hole on the bottom.
 If the device is turned over, front to back, the hole is at